authgear/authgear-server/docs/specs/bot-protection.md

 ### Arkose Labs Bot Manager

-Arkose Labs Bot Manager CAN BE a challenge-basd Captcha provider.
+Arkose Labs Bot Manager CAN BE a challenge-basd bot protection provider.

 It supports prompting interactive challenge if necessary.